-- (1) Wages earned for any employment during a "week" beginning at 12:00 a.m.
-Sunday 11:59 p.m.
-Saturday. - (2) Whether any week was in fact a week of less than full time work, as defined in VDOL Rule. - (3) Time lost, if any, by each worker and reason thereof.
+- (1) Wages earned for any employment during a "week" beginning at 12:01 a.m.
+Sunday through 12:00 p.m.
+Saturday. - (2) Whether any week was in fact a week of less than full time work as defined in VDOL Rule. - (3) Time lost, if any, by each worker and reason therefore.

-An employing unit having its principal place of business outside of Vermont shall maintain payroll records in this State with respect to wages paid to employees who perform some service in this State, provided, however, that an out-of-state employing unit may, with the approval of the Commissioner, maintain such payroll records outside the State upon its agreement that it will, when requested to do so, furnish the Commissioner with a true and correct copy of such payroll records.
+An employing unit having its principal place of business outside of Vermont shall maintain payroll records in this state with respect to wages paid to employees who perform some service in this state, provided, however, that an out-of-state employing unit may, with the approval of the Commissioner, maintain such payroll records outside the state upon its agreement that it will, when requested to do so, furnish the Commissioner with a true and correct copy of such payroll records.

-Each employing unit shall make available upon request the following records and documents, to enable proper assessment of covered employment under the applicable Unemployment Compensation laws and the associated tax liabilities:
+Each employing unit shall make available upon request the following records and documents, to enable proper assessment of covered employment under the applicable U. C. laws and the associated tax liabilities.

-- (1) Check stubs and canceled checks for all payments.
+- (1) Check stubs and canceled checks for all payments;

-- (2) Cash receipts and disbursement records.
+- (2) Cash receipts and disbursement records;

-- (3) Payroll journal and time cards.
+- (3) Payroll journal and time cards;

-- (4) General Journal and general ledger.
+- General Journal and general ledger;

-- (5) Petty Cash Ledger.
+- Petty Cash Ledger;

-- (6) Vendor Invoice Payments.
+- Vendor Invoice Payments;

-- (7) Copies of tax reports filed with all federal and state agencies.
+- Copies of tax reports filed with all federal and state agencies;

-- (8) Copies of W-2s, W-3s, and 1099s.
+- Copies of W-2's, W-3's, and 1099's.